-2012: Northern Soul - (Film) To be released in early 2014 - Lisa plays the role of "Mum".
+2012: Northern Soul - (Film) To be released in October 2014 - Lisa plays the role of "Mum".
 Set in 1974, an authentic and uplifting tale of two friends whose horizons are opened up by the discovery of black American soul music.
 This is a story of a youth culture that changed a generation and influenced songwriters, producers, DJs and designers for decades to come.
 This is the story about Northern Soul.

 Award-winning director Elaine Constantine completed filming her first feature-length film Northern Soul in 2013.
 The film tells the tale of two Northern boys whose worlds are changed forever when they discover black American soul music.
 Northern Soul was phenomenally popular with British youths in the 1970s, taking the North of the country by storm.
 The film intends to appeal to those generations of fans while attracting a modern audience who can relate to youth culture from another era.
 If you were there, you’ll know.
 If you weren’t there, you’ll wish you had been.

 2009: The Colony - (Documentary film) - Directed and produced by Nick Mead, Ian & Lisa.
 Perched above a restaurant in London's Soho neighbourhood, the Colony was a unconventional club whose habitués included The Clash, Francis Bacon, and David Bowie.
 Shot over two decades, this documentary follows its evolution from a shelter for persecuted gays to a playground for rock stars and artists in Swinging London.
 Backed by tunes from The Clash, The Colony features appearances by singer Joe Strummer, critic George Melly, filmmaker John Maybury, and Pop artist Patrick Caufield

 2009: Dean Street Shuffle - (Documentary short film) - Join Lisa Stansfield , Ian Devaney, and Nick Mead as they journey through the night life of Soho's Dean Street in London.